BRITE-REU/programming-workshops/source/workshops/06_SQL/Workshop_SQL.rst

    sqlite> .read create.txt

 Use **.schema** to see that all the tables were created.
-This will list the CREATE TABLE statements.
+This will list the CREATE TABLE and CREATE INDEX statements.

 .. code::